ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 Not every client is familiar with the responsibilities of the Product Owner.
 Not every client is even familiar with Agile/Lean methodologies.
 Therefore, it is important to communicate expectations clearly at the beginning of the project.

-During the [kick-off call](https://www.ombulabs.com/blog/agile/continuous-learning/kickoff-calls.html), make sure the person on the client's team assigned to the project understands what the Scrum master and the Scrum team expect from them.
+During the [kick-off call](https://www.ombulabs.com/blog/agile/continuous-learning/kickoff-calls.html), make sure the point of contact on the client's team understands what the Scrum master and the Scrum team expect from them.
 Some key points to cover:

 **_Product Owner is a role you play in the Scrum team._**